Can Male And Female Betta Fish Live Together (Tips for success!)

-If the fish seem to be getting along, slowly start moving them closer together until they’re swimming next to each other.
+If the fish seem to be getting along, slowly start moving them closer together until they swim next to each other.

-If either fish start showing signs of aggression (flaring fins, chasing, etc.), separate them and try again later.
+If either fish shows signs of aggression (flaring fins, chasing, etc.), separate them and try again later.

 Remember that it may take several attempts to get the male and female betta fish to live together peacefully, so be patient and keep trying until you find a method that works for your tank.

 Another method is to keep both bettas in a separate tank but move the tanks close together.
-This will have the same effect because they will see each other, and you can judge their reaction toward the other.
+This has the same effect because they can see each other, and you can judge their reaction toward each other.

-When a male betta fish can see a female, he may begin to build a bubble nest, which signifies that he is ready to breed and will be less likely to attack the female betta once you introduce her to the tank.
+When a male betta fish can see a female, he may begin to build a bubble nest, which signifies that he is ready to breed and is less likely to attack the female betta once you introduce her to the tank.

-If you are putting a male and female betta together for the purpose of breeding, you will want to know how long to leave the female betta with the male.
+If you are putting a male and female betta together for the purpose of breeding, you should know how long to leave the female betta with the male.

 Mating between male and female bettas can take time, and betta fish can mate more than once, so the best time to remove the female to a separate tank is when she is no longer interested in mating.